 Impact on Employer Deductions for Business-related Meals and Entertainment

-Prior to the TCJA, taxpayers could generally expect to deduct 50% of expenses for business-related meals and entertainment.
+Prior to the Tax Cuts and Jobs Act, taxpayers could generally expect to deduct 50% of expenses for business-related meals and entertainment.
 Meals provided to an employee for the convenience of the employer on the employer’s business premises were 100% deductible by the employer and tax-free to the employee taking advantage of the benefit.
 Various other employer-provided fringe benefits were also deductible by the employer and tax-free to the recipient employee.

 Under the new law, for amounts paid or incurred after December 31, 2017, deductions for business-related entertainment expenses are disallowed.
 Meal expenses incurred while traveling on business are still 50% deductible, but the 50% disallowance rule will now also apply to meals provided via an on-premises cafeteria or otherwise on the employer’s premises for the convenience of the employer.
 After 2025, the cost of meals provided on the employer’s premises will be nondeductible.